pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 problem'.[^stone-evaluation] [Stone's evaluation][stone evaluation] was largely
 based on contemporary and now largely irrelevant implementation details.
 He did not foresee Web-scale archiving initiatives, and some things he mentions are just plain wrong.
-If you want to look at the arguments in favor of HTTP URIs, check out [this article][myRI].
+If you want to look at the arguments to which Berners-Lee was referring, check out [this article][myRI].

 A DOI, like a URI, is a just unique name, and can be reused in other contexts.
 There is nothing that requires a DOI to resolve to some normative document, so